 To understand the broader context, it is worth reviewing the benefits of telehealth before committing to any platform.

 Not every platform that markets itself as free operates the same way.
 Understanding the pricing model is essential before investing time in setup and patient onboarding, because the hidden costs of the wrong choice can be significant.
+There are three main categories to consider.

-1. Completely free platforms are often consumer-facing tools not designed specifically for clinical use.
+First, completely free platforms are often consumer-facing tools not designed specifically for clinical use.
 They may carry advertising, lack audit logs, and offer no Business Associate Agreement (BAA).
 These are not appropriate for delivering online therapy with protected health information in play.

-2. Open-source platforms give practices more control over data but require technical expertise to deploy and maintain.
+Second, open-source platforms give practices more control over data but require technical expertise to deploy and maintain.
 The software itself has no license cost, but hosting, security configuration, and ongoing maintenance create real expenses in time and money.

 Freemium digital tools are genuinely useful as a starting point, but practitioners should map their current workflow before assuming a free plan will meet their needs without friction.